aheck/clib/README.md

 #include <gstring.h>
 ```

+## Out of Memory Errors

+This library handles out of memory errors by printing an error message to
+*stderr* and terminating the program via a call to *exit(1)*.
+This behaviour is
+controversial and depending on your use case it might prevent you from using
+clib.
+Unfortunately, this is how GLib handles out of memory errors and since
+a goal of this lib is to be compatible with GLib we have to handle it the same
+way.

 ## Building the Tests

 Since this library is header-only the only purpose of the build system is to